 RPEL Form Word Version

 The Springboard+ and ICT Skills scheme allows for 100% funding of the tuition cost of these programmes if you are unemployed.
-For those in employment a student contribution fee is required.
-This is payable by the participant or their employer and must be paid in full by 15th March 2019.
+For those in employment, a student contribution fee is required.
+This is payable by the participant or their employer and must be paid in full by 15 March 2019.

-Action Item: Please review your Springboard application form, if you have indicated that you are in employment this student contribution fee is applicable.
-The course fees are
+Action Item: Please review your Springboard application form if you have indicated that you are in employment as this student contribution fee is applicable.

 Please note that your status at the point of enrolling on the course is what you are locked into for the duration of the course.
-For example if were employed at the point of enrolling but later your circumstances changed you are still liable for the 10% fee, the same would apply if you were unemployed at the point of enrolling and later secured a job we would not expect you to have to pay the 10% fee.
+For example, if you were employed at the point of enrolling but later your circumstances changed, you are still liable for the 10% fee.
+The same would apply if you were unemployed at the point of enrolling and later secured a job; we would not expect you to have to pay the 10% fee.